How golf club length and lie apply to True Length Technology®

 - The 3 iron is sitting upright 6.4 degrees

 - Directional control, thin shots, risk of the heel catching, choking down in an attempt to correct – are all issues that will live in this OEM set

-True Length Technology will correct this by addressing both the length and lie – allowing the desired ‘Consistent Athletic Address Position’ as shown in Slide 1
+True Length Technology® will correct the combination of the length and lie – promoting the desired ‘Consistent Athletic Address Position’ as shown in Slide 1

 The above scenarios were developed to help golfers and golf club makers understand the importance of length and lie and why True Length Technology® was developed